lopezdsr/sql-query/sqlref/sql_reference.md

 ## Simpleselect Clause
 {: #chapterSimpleSelectClause}

 A *simpleselect* is a component of a *fullselect*.
-Its syntax is defined by the rail road diagram below.
+Its syntax is defined by the syntax diagram below.

 <h3 id="simpleselect">simpleselect</h3>